 As part of the extension, we are introducing an incubator programme for existing businesses into the project.
 It supports participants with creating and managing stable enterprises that can generate employment opportunities and grow dynamically.
 Upon completing the programme, participants will have the confidence and tools they need to turn their ideas into a thriving business, leaving them well-positioned for long-term success.
 Participants receive intensive training on business management, followed by mentoring opportunities, enabling them to effectively implement the knowledge and skills gained throughout the programme’s duration.

-Special emphasis will be placed on providing services that acknowledge and are designed specifically to address the time constraints of women while they balance supporting their family and providing for their family.
-In order to foster social cohesion between newly arrived Ukrainians and host communities in Poland, the project will ensure that underserved local community can also access trainings and advisory services.
+Special emphasis is placed on providing services that acknowledge and are designed specifically to address the time constraints of women while they balance supporting their family and providing for their family.
+In order to foster social cohesion between newly arrived Ukrainians and host communities in Poland, the project ensures that underserved local communities can also access trainings and advisory services.

-Standard Chartered employees in Poland will support delivery of the project as part of the Bank’s employee volunteering programme which, in 2022, provides each employee with five days of paid leave to support charitable causes in their communities.
+Standard Chartered employees in Poland support delivery of the project as part of the Bank’s employee volunteering programme which, in 2022, provided each employee with five days of paid leave to support charitable causes in their communities.

 Polina Khlibanovska is the founder of Smart Kindengarten in Warsaw a bussiness she set up after fleeing the war in Ukraine.View story